ovn-org/ovn/Documentation/internals/bugs.rst

 The following are also handy sometimes:

-- The kernel version on which Open vSwitch is running (from ``/proc/version``) and the distribution and version number of your OS (e.g. "Centos 5.0").
+- The kernel version on which Open vSwitch is running (from ``/proc/version``) and the distribution and version number of your OS (e.g. "CentOS 9").

-- The contents of the northbound database.
+- The contents of the northbound database and, when relevant, the southbound database.

 - Any other information that you think might be relevant.